 Student Complaint Information and Procedures - Distance (Online) Education

-Federal regulations require institutions delivering courses by distance (online) education to provide students or prospective students with contact information for filing complaints with the state approval or licensing entity in the student's state of residency and any other relevant state official or agency that would appropriately handle a student's complaint.
+Federal regulations require institutions delivering distance education courses to provide students and prospective students with contact information for filing complaints with the state approval or licensing entity in the student's state of residency and any other relevant state official or agency that would appropriately handle a student complaint.

-Additional opportunities for filing complaints with the State University of New York (SUNY) or the New York State Education Department (NYSED) are also available.
-More information about these processes can be found on the NYSED Office of College and University Evaluation Student Resources website.
+For more information on filing complaints with the State University of New York (SUNY) or the New York State Education Department (NYSED), please refer to the NYSED Office of College and University Evaluation's Student/Public Resources webpage.